 In the 18th century in Ireland Halloween became a day for playing pranks like blocking doors with carts, removing gates, throwing vegetables at doors and covering chimneys with turf.
-Note that there is no connection between the playing of pranks at that time and the modern Halloween custom of 'trick or treat'.
-The pranks and mischief making was done by adults and without knocking on your door to demand a 'treat' and carrying out a 'trick' if you did not give something.
-There were similar mischief making days in other parts of Britain at different times of the year.
+There were similar mischief making days in Britain at different times of the year.

-In the mid-19th century Irish and other immigrants took Halloween customs to the USA and by 1900 it was a popular festival (at least with some people!).
+In the mid-19th century Irish and other immigrants took Halloween customs to the USA.
 Playing pranks such as moving farm animals, removing gates etc. were common.

 The Irish also hollowed out turnips and put candles in them.
-(The origin of this custom is not known).
 In the USA the turnip became a pumpkin.